vincentchoqueuse/datascience_cheatsheet/docs/python/web/flask.md

 4. The content of the form is then transmitted at the server side using the POST method,
 5. The server replies by transmitting a new HTML page.

 In Flask, this process can be simplified using the `Flask-WTF` library.

-### Flask-WTF

-Flask-WTF is a Python library that provides integration between the Flask web framework and the WTForms library for form validation and rendering.
-WTForms is a flexible forms validation and rendering library for Python web development that allows you to define and validate HTML forms in Python code.

-Flask-WTF extends the WTForms library by providing additional functionality specifically for Flask, such as support for CSRF protection, file uploads, and server-side validation of forms.
-It also simplifies the integration of WTForms with Flask by providing a wrapper class FlaskForm that allows you to define forms as Python classes, and then use them in your Flask routes.

 With Flask-WTF, you can easily create forms in Flask, define fields, and validate user inputs on the server-side before processing the data.
 It also includes support for rendering forms in templates using Jinja2, Flask's default template engine.

 * [Documentation](https://flask-wtf.readthedocs.io/en/1.0.x/)

-#### Installation
+### Installation

 ```bash
 pip install flask-wtf
 ```

-#### Basis Usage
+### Basis Usage

 ::: code-group